uclnlp/jack/docs/tasks/Extractive_QA.md

 ### Pre-trained Models

 We list trained models with scores, relative speeds and number of parameters.
+Note, they were trained with **TensorFlow 1.4** and will (for some TF related reasons) not work for later versions.

 #### SQuAD (Devset results)